We carry out a financial assessment to decide how much you will pay for the social care services you receive.

 - water bills.

-The benefits and assessments officer will confirm the weekly charge for your care in writing and arrange for you to receive invoices on a four-weekly basis.
+After you have done the online self-assessment or had a one-to-one assessment, the benefits and assessments officer will confirm the weekly charge for your care in writing and arrange for you to receive invoices on a four-weekly basis.
 The officer will also deal with any applications for welfare benefits.
-In general, the financial assessment is carried out on your income alone.
-However, in some circumstances it is beneficial to consider a couple's income (by couple we mean you and your husband / wife / partner).

 If your circumstances change, let us know.
 This will allow us to complete a new financial assessment or review your welfare benefits entitlement.
 You can also request a re-assessment at any time if your circumstances change.

-Our health and adult services are here to support you in exploring the care options available.
+Our health and adult services team is here to support you in exploring the care options available.
 If you think you may need some form of care and support, see the paying for social care services page.

-We have produced this guidance booklet that explains what you should expect to pay for care services in 2019-20 (pdf / 1 MB).
+We have produced this guidance booklet that explains what you should expect to pay for care services in 2019-20 (pdf / 1 MB) (pdf / 1 MB).